Safeguarding & E-Safety Information

 Our Lady of Victories is fully committed to safeguarding and promoting the welfare of children.
 We recognise that all staff, governors and volunteers have a duty to safeguard and promote the welfare of all pupils at our school.
 The health, safety and well-being of every child in our care will always be of paramount concern.
 Everyone who comes into contact with children and their families and carers has a full and active role to play in safeguarding children.

-The Designated Safeguarding Lead is: Mrs McDonald (Headteacher)
+The Designated Safeguarding Lead is: Ms Madden (Interim Headteacher)

-The Designated Member of Staff for Safeguarding is: Miss Ridley (Assistant Head/SENCO)
+The Designated Members of Staff for Safeguarding are: Miss Cosgrave (Acting Deputy Head) and Miss Ridley (Assistant Head/SENCO)

 The Designated Governors for Safeguarding are: Mrs H Watts and Mrs M Ainscough